internetstandards/Internet.nl/documentation/Customize.md

 You can remove languages you don't intend to support.

 Then, update the site using the procedure in [documentation/Docker-forked.md](Docker-forked.md) to rebuild the front accordingly.

 For `news.po` you can provide your own news/blogs but you need to follow the existing conventions. (**FIXME**: this needs further clarification)

+## Security.txt

+To add a `.well-known/security.txt` file to your installation, create the file `.well-known/security-custom.txt` in the repository.
+The existing `.well-known/security.txt` file cannot be used.

+After which the `webserver` image should be rebuild and will serve the file under the `/.well-known/security.txt` path.

 ## Scores